 Colorectal Cancer Screening Tests

-Colorectal cancer screening is an important part of routine health care.
-This post is not intended to be a guide for choosing the right test, but rather a guide to help understand and use the medical terms connected with the tests.
+Colorectal cancer screening is an essential part of routine health care.
+This post is not intended to be a guide for choosing the proper test but rather a guide to help understand and use the medical terms connected with the tests.

-Two types of tests, stool-based screening tests and visual-based screening exams, can be used to screen for both polyps and colorectal cancer.
+Both can screen for both polyps and colorectal cancer.

 Stool-based Screening Tests